Generated Black Hills creek scene representing Spring Creek below Sheridan Lake near Keystone, not an exact location photo

 A practical short-session entry beside the creek when you want a simple public start and daylight exit.

-Sheridan Lake below-dam corridor
+Sheridan Lake below-dam area

 Useful as the main orientation zone because the Forest Service specifically flags this section as popular for fly fishing.